Still, you’ve noticed your skin and nasal passages are dry, you’re coughing more and there’s a stale odor in your home.

 Luckily, there are some small steps you can take to reduce your skin’s itchiness, drop the throat lozenges and freshen up the smell in your home.
-Keep reading to learn more or call the Brooklyn HVAC experts at Petri Plumbing & Heating!
+Keep reading to learn more or call the Brooklyn HVAC experts at Petri Plumbing, Heating, Cooling & Drain Cleaning!

 The first and easiest step to take is to purchase a home humidifier.
 Most people are aware that humidifiers can relieve cold and flu symptoms but don’t consider them as a method for returning moisture to their indoor air.
 If a one-room humidifier isn’t doing the trick, you should also consider a whole-home humidifier that can be installed directly in line with your heating system to increase moisture levels throughout the entire house.

 If a humidifier isn’t in your immediate budget, you can mock its effectiveness by simply boiling some water on the stove or by leaving warm bath water to sit for a while.
 Your heater is pulling the moisture out of the air, so replenishing the air with wet heat evaporate will help combat the dryness in the room.
 While you’re boiling the water, try adding orange or lemon peels to the boil.
 This will absorb some of the stale odors dry air brings and pump your home full of the clean smell of citrus.